donnjonn/HTML_classifier/README.md

 ```
 python test_nn.py
 ```
-This will first let the neural network predict the type of an element you selected in config.py. <br/>
+This will let the neural network predict the type of an element you selected in config.py. <br/>
-Then this test will try to pick an element which has the highest probability of being of the type you chose in config.py.
+Then this test will try to let the neural network pick an element which has the highest probability of being of the type you chose in config.py.

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc